This article provides a practical explanation of waste management. After reading, you’ll understand the basics of this powerful management tool.

 Recycle in Waste Management

 As a last resort, there is recycling.
 If you have to throw away something, then recycling is known for being the most environmentally friendly method for waste disposal.
 Recycling at the household or business level means throwing away materials such as cardboard, plastics, glass and aluminium separated from each other.

 An additional R, Repurpose, is also used when it comes to producing less waste.
 Repurpose is also known as upcycling and refers to using one item for multiple purposes.
 This does require some creativity.
 An example is using wasted printer paper as scrap paper or using cardboard boxes from previous deliveries for storing other supplies.

 Now it’s your turn

 What do you think?
 Do you recognise the explanation of waste management?
 Which waste management methods are you familiar with?
 How is the disposal of waste being managed where you live?
 Do you agree with the way it’s being done?
 What could you do to minimise your own or your company’s waste production?
-Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.